worldbank/decdg-covid19/README.md

 be downloaded or copy/pasted to another site, provided the supporting files (CSS, javascript, graphics) are all in place.
 All supporting local files are in the `assets/` subdirectory.

+Note that all page content is organized in the `_includes` directory.
+The ordinary `.md` files contain no content except for front matter since this is a one-page site (which generates dev, internal and public pages simultaneously).

 The page is broken into several component parts, roughly in this order from top to bottom:

 * \_includes/intro.md: introductory paragraph along with the iframe or embeds for the